 The Autism Society sponsors the largest gathering of people with autism, families and professionals at its annual National Conference & Exposition on Autism Spectrum Disorders.
 With over 200 sessions and 150 exhibitors, this event usually draws close to 2,000 people.
 For information about this year’s conference, visit our conference page.

 The Autism Society has a network of over 100 affiliates in almost every state, many of which sponsor their own group meetings, programs and events.
 Contact your local affiliate to find an event or meeting near you, or start your own event.

 AMC Theatres (AMC) and the Autism Society have teamed up to bring families affected by autism and other disabilities a special opportunity to enjoy their favorite films in a safe and accepting environment on a monthly basis with the “Sensory Friendly Films” program.
 In order to provide a more comfortable setting for this unique audience, the movie auditoriums will have their lights brought up and the sound turned down, families will be able to bring in their own gluten-free, casein-free snacks, no previews or advertisements will be shown before the movie, and AMC’s “Silence is Golden®” policy will not be enforced.
 To find a theatre near you, click here.

 Take a Free Course

 Our website offers online courses for users to increase their knowledge of autism in general, as well as courses on specific topics related to autism.
-To take a course, click on the appropriate link below.
+To take a course, please contact us.
 They take approximately 30 minutes to complete and participants can download a certificate of completion when finished.